otrv4/otrv4/architecture-decisions/007-query-messages.md

   double ratchet.

-* Query messages can be sent at any time but when the participant is already on `MSGSTATE_ENCRYPTED`.
+* Query messages can be sent at any time but when the participant is already on `ENCRYPTED_MESSAGES`.

-Allowing query messages to be sent on `MSGSTATE_ENCRYPTED` causes a new DAKE to be started while a conversation already exists.
+Allowing query messages to be sent on `ENCRYPTED_MESSAGES` causes a new DAKE to be started while a conversation already exists.
 In this case, messages from the previous conversation that arrive after the new DAKE starts may not be decrypted, since each participant replaces their key material when engage on a